PetterTech/blog/content/posts/2011-09-13-robocopy-backup-script.md

   - Windows 7

 ---
 This is a script I have used on several of my relatives computers for backing up their data.
-Windows backup won&#8217;t do for them because they feel the need to see the actual files on the external drive&#8230;
+Windows backup won't do for them because they feel the need to see the actual files on the external drive&#8230;

 Anyway, heres my script: